Undergraduate Academic Information

 Social Justice Activism (SJA)

-For this credit, students participate in activities specifically aimed at promoting social justice and which act to address issues of justice by raising awareness or advocating for change.
+For this credit, students participate in activities specifically aimed at promoting social justice and that act to address issues of justice by raising awareness or advocating for change.

 Examples of work that students might do include petitioning, lobbying, participating in or organizing a march or protest, or doing voter education/registration.